AlexEidt/aio/README.md

 44100 * 2 (channels) * 2 (bytes per sample) = 176400 bytes
 ```

+Continuing on with this example, since this is stereo audio with 2 channels, one frame of audio is represented by 2 consecutive integers, one for each channel.
+Each integer is 16 bits, which means one frame of audio would be represented by 4 consecutive bytes.

 ## `Audio`

 `Audio` is used to read audio from files.
 It can also be used to gather audio metadata from a file.
 By default, the audio buffer has a length of